steveam1/Attention-Is-All-You-Need/README.md

 Can we design a model that understands relationships between words, no matter how far apart, without relying on recurrence or convolution?

 ### The Approach
-To solve this challenge, the authors introduced the Transformer, a model built entirely on attention mechanisms.
-Instead of reading text one word at a time like earlier models, the Transformer looks at every word in a sentence at once and learns which words are most connected to each other.
-This design makes training much faster and allows the model to capture relationships across the entire sentence, even between words that are far apart.
+To solve this challenge, the author's proposed remove recurrence and convolution entirely and build a model that relies only on attention.
+Instead of reading sentences word by word like RNNs, the Transformer looks at all words at the same time and learns which ones should pay attention to each other.
+This makes training massively faster and helps the model capture long-distance relationships that older architectures struggled with.

-The Transformer follows an encoder-decoder structure made up of repeating layers that include:
+The Transformer uses an encoder–decoder structure made of repeated blocks that include:

-- Multi-Head Self-Attention: lets the model focus on different types of word relationships, such as meaning, grammar, or context.
+- Multi-Head Self-Attention: lets the model look at different types of word relationships in parallel.
-- Feed Forward Networks: refine and transform the information for each word position.
+- Feed-Forward Networks: apply a small neural network to each position to refine the representation.
-- Positional Encoding: adds information about word order since the model itself does not read sequentially.
+- Positional Encoding: tells the model the order of the words since it doesn’t process them sequentially.
-- Residual Connections and Layer Normalization: keep learning stable and prevent information loss between layers.
+- Residual Connections + Layer Norm: help stabilize training and prevent information from being lost as it passes through layers.

-This combination allowed the Transformer to train much more efficiently while improving translation accuracy.
-It was able to achieve record-breaking results on English-to-German and English-to-French translation tasks, proving that attention alone could outperform more complex and slower architectures.
+Together, these components allow the Transformer to learn globally, train quickly, and scale to large datasets.
+In the original paper, this architecture set new records on machine translation tasks, showing that attention alone was not just simpler—it was better.

 ---